fukangwei/New_Blog_MarkDown/Python语法/pycocotools模块.md

 date: 2019-03-02 14:00:58
 categories: Python语法
 ---
 &emsp;&emsp;`COCO` is a large image dataset designed for object detection, segmentation, person keypoints detection, stuff segmentation, and caption generation.
 This package provides `Matlab`, `Python` and `Lua` `APIs` that assists in loading, parsing, and visualizing the annotations in `COCO`.
-Please visit `http://cocodataset.org/` for more information on `COCO`, including for the data, paper, and tutorials.
+Please visit `http://cocodataset.org/` for more information on `COCO`, including for the data, paper and tutorials.
 The exact format of the annotations is also described on the `COCO` website.
 The `Matlab` and `Python` `APIs` are complete, the `Lua` `API` provides only basic functionality.
 &emsp;&emsp;In addition to this `API`, please download both the `COCO` images and annotations in order to run the demos and use the `API`.
 Both are available on the project website.

 - Please download, unzip, and place the images in `coco/images/`.